 Let me give you a tip: Scheduling software is not a panacea.
 It’s just a tool in your toolbox.
 To build and manage a project schedule takes a lot more effort than just plugging it into the wall socket and flipping a switch.

 Learning how scheduling software functions takes time & practice.
 Just because you have a program that builds a schedule doesn’t make you a scheduler.
 Yes, the software makes the math involved with associating tasks with time a whole lot easier.
 But the software needs a human mind to organize the data….

-And here’s another tip: Don’t get lost in all the bullshit that the software has to offer.
+And here’s another tip: Don’t get lost in all that the software has to offer.
 Bells & whistles can serve a purpose if you are an advanced user, but as the saying goes, “With great power comes great responsibility.”
 Scheduling software has tons of rabbit holes that a PM can run down.
 Unless there are metrics that you want to track as part of your tracking analysis, don’t get wound up in minutiae, you’ll confuse yourself, let alone confuse your team.

 YOU Have To Understand The Tasks